Breeze1074/OreAbundance/README.md

 credited to the patrons of **[Prowl8413](https://www.youtube.com/c/Prowl8413)** for world exploration.
 I tracked ore positions in more than 170,000 chunks with this data.
-Looking specifically at regular ores we can see and compare distributions of the ores acros the world build limit.
+Looking at combined regular and deepslate ores we can see and compare distributions of the ores across the world build limit.
 In contrast to peaks, here we find that resource acquisition requires selection of a y-level appropriate for your target ore, or compromised for a blend of a few ores.
 For example, this world data suggests mining around *y = 47* to *y = 43* is best for acquiring coal and copper ores.
 Instead, the player should mine at *y = 13* to get the most iron ore.
 However, a good compromise can be made by mining around *y = 25* if the player needs early access to coal and iron both.
 Diamonds and redstone ores are easiest to find by mining deep in the world.
 But another compromise can be reached around *y = -10* where the player may find early access to diamonds, gold, iron, lapis, and redstone ores at the same time.

 ![Composite ores](images/oreCompositeViolins_1.18.2.03.png)